boqian-li/ETCH/README.md

 ```

 ## Pretrained Model used in the paper
-Please download the pretrained model used in the paper from [here](https://drive.google.com/drive/folders/14zGMkmC580VLNgeUBFtM6FP8QX415VAa?usp=sharing).
+Please download the pretrained model used in the paper from [huggingface](https://huggingface.co/Boqian-Li/ETCH_all_in_one) or [here](https://drive.google.com/drive/folders/14zGMkmC580VLNgeUBFtM6FP8QX415VAa?usp=sharing).

 ## 🔥 All-in-One Model 🔥
 We provide the `All-in-One` model, which is trained on the `4D-Dress` dataset, `CAPE` dataset, and Generative dataset, totally 94501 samples.
-Please download the all-in-one model from [here](https://drive.google.com/drive/folders/14zGMkmC580VLNgeUBFtM6FP8QX415VAa?usp=sharing).
+Please download the all-in-one model from [huggingface](https://huggingface.co/Boqian-Li/ETCH_all_in_one) or [here](https://drive.google.com/drive/folders/14zGMkmC580VLNgeUBFtM6FP8QX415VAa?usp=sharing).

 For demo inference, you can use the following command:
 ```bash